How to buy double glazing

 Which? members can log in now to read examples and tips on using your own tactics, so you can see what to avoid and how to get the best price.
-If you're not yet a Which? member, you can sign up for a £1 Which? trial.
+If you're not yet a Which? member, you can join Which? now.
 This will also give you full access to our double glazing pricing guide.

 Getting the right quote